Amid Furor Over Racist Tweets, White House Announces Immigration Bill

 This bill, which hasn't yet been introduced and may not be, was drafted in consultation with about 25 Republican Senate offices and a handful of House Republicans, the official said.

-The senior administration officials said process included adding items and taking others out.
-They tightened language.
+The senior administration officials said the process included adding items, taking others out and tightening language.

 "Now we are at a place where we feel like the bill is substantially complete," the officials said.